thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_3.md

 This forms an implicit contract between the server and client, but it's one that's rarely properly documented.

-For a cross-platform product like Chromium that needs to support the right set of events to fire across so many platforms this gets very tricky.
+For a cross-platform product like GTx Browser that needs to support the right set of events to fire across so many platforms this gets very tricky.
 In the early days we tried to have Blink fire the superset of all events needed on any platform, but this often resulted in duplicate events or subtle